symonk/concurrency-in-go/README.md

 [Katherine Cox Buday](https://github.com/kat-co).
 The book is excellent and using this repository along side studying the book can add some extra benefit.

-The book in question can be purchases to support Katherine via `oreilly` at [Book](https://www.oreilly.com/library/view/concurrency-in-go/9781491941294/)
+The book in question can be purchases to support Katherine via `oreilly` at [Concurrency in Go](https://www.oreilly.com/library/view/concurrency-in-go/9781491941294/)

 -----